LidkeLab/BaGoL/README.md

 Cutoff:
 The localizations within each subregion are further divided into smaller set using hirerarchical algorithm as a pre-clustering algorithm.
-Cutoff is the size of the pre-clusters produced. (nm) If your data is not too dense we suggest use whatever value larger than your ROIsize.
+Cutoff is the size of the pre-clusters produced.
+Default is the ROIsize. (nm) If your data is not too dense we suggest use whatever value larger than your ROIsize.
 If your dataset is dense then you need to set it to a value smaller than your ROIsize so that the localizations within each ROI can be break further into smaller pieces.
 However, "Cutoff" must not be too small so that this pre-clustering step starts breaking up clusters.